Falcons 2000 SC: Victorian State League 1982 to 1992

 In 1991 the Falcons finished the newly renamed Victorian Premier League Season in 3rd.
 When APIA Leichhardt were relegated back to New South Wales State League at the end of the 1991-92 NSL Season due to financial difficulties, the Falcons were offered promotion to the Tier 1 National Soccer League, and accepted.
 Morwell Falcons finished 8th in the clubs last season in the Tier 2 Victorian State League Winter season in 1992, and moved directly into the 1992-93 NSL Summer Season.

 The promotion to the Tier 1 National Soccer League completed a 20-year rise from the Latrobe Valley Soccer League through Tiers 7 to 2 of the Victorian State League, and final promotion to Tier 1, the NSL.
 Morwell Falcons were in the Tier 2 Victorian State League top division for 11 seasons.

-In 2011, to celebrate the club's 50th anniversary, the club announced the "Team of the State League Era" - a selection of 18 players determined to be the finest to have worn the Falcons' shirt during their 11 seasons in the Victorian state league, with 1984 league winning coach Jimmy Dunne and 1989 league winning coach Bobby McLaughlin named as joint head coaches.